mariomarroquim/scanner-applet/README.md

 Description
 -----------

 A applet to scan images and upload multiple images/files.
-Made for an ECM project of my company, http://www.deadsimple.com.br.
+Made for an ECM project..

 It provides: